hyurl/sfn/docs/v06x/en-US/view.md

 # How To Use?

-In a HttpController, you can use `view()` method to display a template.
-(By default, the framework will not use any template engine, just import and HTML file looked up directly.)
+In an HttpController, you can use `view()` method to display a template.
+(By default, the framework will not use any template engine, just import the HTML file directly.)

 ## Example